appler1009/sax-js/README.md

 Argument: tag name.

 `attribute` - An attribute node.
 Argument: object with `name` and `value`.
-In non-strict mode, attribute names are uppercased, unless the `lowercase` option is set.
+Attribute names are uppercased or lowercased depending on the `nameCase` option.
 If the `xmlns` option is set, it will also contains namespace information.

 `comment` - A comment node.
 Argument: the string of the comment.